7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/findings.md

 ### Missing access control on `MondrianWallet2::_authorizeUpgrade` make it possible for anyone to call `MondrianWallet2::upgradeToAndCall` and permanently change its functionality.

 **Description:** `MondrianWallet2` inherits `UUPSUpgradeable` from openZeppelin.
-This contract comes with a function `upgradeToAndCall` that upgrades a contract and the requirement to create a `_authorizeUpgrade` function to manage access control.
-As is noed in the `UUPSUpgradable` contract:
+This contract comes with a function `upgradeToAndCall` that upgrades a contract.
+It also comes with a requirement to include a `_authorizeUpgrade` function that manages access control.
+As noted in the `UUPSUpgradable` contract:
 >
 > The {_authorizeUpgrade} function must be overridden to include access restriction to the upgrade mechanism.
 >